K-Zawis/Git_docs/Git Branches.md

 - feat/user-authentication
 - fix/landing-page-transition

-Sometimes they use ticket IDs to easily link a feature to a ticket.
+Sometimes ticket IDs are used to easily link a feature to a ticket.
 ## Where am I?
 To check where you currently are, you can use the following commands:
 ```git